Trump's sway faces biggest midterm test in Georgia's Republican races | Politics

 He has amassed a mixed record in competitive contests; most recently, his nominee for U.S. Senate in Pennsylvania, the television host Dr. Mehmet Oz, is in a race still too close to call a week after voting.
 Republicans are favored to win a majority in the U.S. House of Representatives on Nov.
 8, though analysts say Democrats have a better chance of holding onto control of the Senate.

-The loss of either chamber would bring Democratic President Joe Biden's legislative agenda to a halt and give Republicans the power to launch distracting and potentially politically damaging investigations.
+The loss of either chamber would bring Biden's legislative agenda to a halt and give Republicans the power to launch distracting and potentially politically damaging investigations.
 KEMP POISED FOR VICTORY

 Opinion polls show Georgia incumbent Kemp well above the 50% threshold required to win the nomination outright and avoid a run-off against Perdue, who has repeated Trump's falsehoods about losing Georgia due to widespread voter fraud.
 In a radio interview on Monday, Perdue criticized Democrat Stacey Abrams, who is expected to face off against Kemp in a rematch of the 2018 election, after she decried Georgia's high incarceration and maternal mortality rates.